bharathS-web/IP/JS DOM.md

 - `submit`: When a form is submitted
 - `reset`: When a form is reset
 - `change`: When element value changes

+#### ⌨️Keyboard Events

+- `keydown`: Triggered when a key is pressed down.

+- `keypress`: Triggered when a key that produces a character is pressed (deprecated in modern browsers).

+- `keyup`: Triggered when a key is released.

 ## 💡 Simple Event Handling Examples